samsquire/ideas3/README.md

 # 3. Nested search

 Applications advertise that they can be searched.
 When you activate the system wide search, a subquery is made for each application.
-So on Android, a search for an application that is not installed will create a query onto the Play store.
+So on Android, a search for an application that is not installed will create a query onto the Play store amongst a web search with the browser.

 # 4. Search Integrated Programming Language